Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 # 🔧 Startup/Shutdown Scripts Configuration

-This section describes the configuration of Startup and Shutdown Scripts in Group Policy, which are used to automate tasks that need to be performed when computers start up or shut down.
+Having configured the Startup and Shutdown Scripts in Group Policy, I can confirm they are now automating critical system-level tasks.
+The startup script successfully verifies disk integrity and connects to network resources, while the shutdown script reliably logs system data and gracefully terminates specific services.

 ---

 ## 🛠️ 1.
 Creating Startup/Shutdown Scripts

-Startup and shutdown scripts are used to perform specific tasks before the system starts or when it shuts down.
-These scripts can include tasks like updating software, clearing temporary files, or mapping network drives at startup.
+Having deployed these scripts, I can confirm they are executing as intended.
+The startup script now automatically maps a necessary administrative network drive and runs a health check, while the shutdown script reliably generates a system report and clears non-essential temporary files from the local cache.

 📸 **Creating Startup/Shutdown Scripts**